wp-plugins/aged-content-message/readme.txt

 = Crap, why doesn’t this plugin provide a real settings page? =

-Honestly, I really felt it doesn’t need one, but it might get one in the future—**if** you give it a [review with a 5 star rating](//wordpress.org/support/view/plugin-reviews/aged-content-message) and include a gentle reminder that a settings page would make you really happy. :)
+Honestly, I really felt it doesn’t need one, but it might get one in the future.

 == Screenshots ==

 1. “The times, they are a-chagin’”: Message on a single post view informing about content that might be outdated.
 (Not diggin’ Bootsrap that much these days.)

 == Changelog ==

+= 1.3 =
+* Simplified calculation by introducing core constant `YEAR_IN_SECONDS`, props [@sergejmueller](//profiles.wordpress.org/sergejmueller)!

 = 1.2 =
 * Improved post aging calculation, props [@Kau-Boy](//profiles.wordpress.org/Kau-Boy/)!